Mary Jordan (journalist)

-Mary Catherine Jordan is an American journalist and author who is Associate Editor at The Washington Post.
+Mary Catherine Jordan (born November 10, 1960) is an American journalist and author who is Associate Editor at The Washington Post.
 She was a foreign correspondent for 14 years.
 With her husband, Kevin Sullivan, Jordan ran the newspaper's bureaus in Tokyo, Mexico City and London.
 Jordan also was the founding editor and head of content for Washington Post Live.
+In 2003, she received the Pulitzer Prize for International Reporting along with her husband.

 Jordan wrote the 2020 book, The Art of Her Deal, an unauthorized biography of Melania Trump.
 With Sullivan, she also wrote Hope: A Memoir of Survival in Cleveland in 2015.
 Hope was written with Amanda Berry and Gina DeJesus, two of the women who were kidnapped and held for a decade in Cleveland, Jordan's hometown.
 Jordan interviews people for the What It Takes podcast created by the Academy of Achievement.

 Early life and education

 Jordan, a daughter of Irish immigrants, was born and raised in Cleveland, Ohio.
 She attended Saint Joseph Academy in Cleveland, Ohio, graduating in 1979.
 She graduated from Georgetown University in 1983 and earned a master's degree from the Columbia University Graduate School of Journalism in 1984.
 She also studied in year-long stints at Trinity College, Dublin (Irish history and the poetry of W. B. Yeats).
 In 1989–90, Jordan was awarded a Nieman Fellowship by Harvard University.